 Thirteen year old Mia isn’t like everyone else.
 For her, words, numbers, and sounds have color.
 It’s all around her, all of the time - as if being thirteen isn’t hard enough already.
-When Mia starts struggling in school, she realizes that there has to be more to her than just not being “normal.”
-A Mango-Shaped Space is a heartwarming novel about fitting in, being different, and embracing what makes you unique.
+This is a heartwarming novel about fitting in, being different, and embracing what makes you unique.

 Have students identify different types of figurative language in A Mango-Shaped Space by Wendy Mass.